jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 was defined particularly on men's terms, not women's.
-The invention of the pill and widespread availability of abortion is posed by many as benefitting women, but it may have brought even more benefit to sexually-agressive men, who no longer had to swat the objections of potential pregnancy by women.
-Indeed, it allowed many men to place the responsibility and blame for any unintended pregnancies on the women.
-While some women may have no doubt enjoyed their sexual liberation as much as the men, for many it meant their years of dating were now filled with men pressuring them for sex before they felt an desire for it.
+The invention of the pill and widespread availability of abortion is posed by many as benefitting women, but it may have brought even more benefit to sexually-agressive men, who no longer had to swat away the objections of women due to fears of potential pregnancy.
+Such men could place the responsibility and blame for any unintended pregnancies squarely on the women.
+While some women may have no doubt enjoyed their sexual liberation as much as the men, for many women it meant their years of dating were now filled with men pressuring them for sex before they felt a desire for it.
 Perry's overarching point is well
 taken: the terms of the revolution overwhelmingly benefitted high status men with access to lots of potential partners.
 For everyone else on the aggregate, the social environment that resulted from the sexual